What you will learn:

 The Swiffer Mop is typically made from plastic components.
 You attach a single-use pad to the base and dispose of it once you’re done.
-These pads can usually only do a small area before it becomes noticeably dirty, stopping ti from doing a decent job.
+These pads can usually only do a small area before it becomes noticeably dirty, stopping it from doing a decent job.

-It has a container of floor cleaner attached to the handle and a trigger button at the top that releases the liquid in front of the Swiffer Mop.
+It usually has a container of floor cleaner attached to the handle and a trigger button at the top that releases the liquid in front of the Swiffer Mop.

 This convenient contraption sounds like the perfect floor cleaning device.
 But there a quite a few reasons why a Swiffer Mop is not recommended for hardwood floors, or most floors, for that matter.

 Another newer style of mop is the Spin Mop.
 What makes this mop unique is that, instead of the traditional wringing out or squeezing the mop head, you place it inside the bucket’s basket, and using the foot pedal, spin the basket to flick excess liquid from the mop.